 The UPR with higher floor price wins and it means you can’t define more than one pricing rule for the same inventory.
 Even if you did, it is of no use.

 You still need to continually set, test and optimize floor prices based on demand, the value of your inventory, seasons, etc. Though the first-price auction reduces the impact of floors, it serves a purpose.
-Especially, with bid shading gaining traction among buy-side platforms, you can’t take ‘set and go’ approach.
+Especially, with bid shading gaining traction among buy-side platforms, you can’t take the ‘set and go’ approach.

 Speaking of bid shading, we have recently discussed how bid shading has evolved into more than a price optimizing algorithm.
 Buyers have started to weigh the value of the impressions more thoroughly.
 You need to assume the worst to be on the safe side.
 Work diligently to understand your inventory and then come up with unified pricing rules.
 That being said, it’s safe to stay close to your existing floor prices.